What Language is This? Ask Your Tokenizer: Introduction

 In this work, we propose a simple and computationally efficient approach to LID that combines the generative modeling framework underlying the \unilm tokenization algorithm with the classical Bayes decision rule.
 Concretely, \unilm assumes that a string is generated as a sequence of latent subword units drawn independently from a unigram distribution.
 Rather than learning a single global distribution, we estimate a separate unigram distribution per language.
 Given these language-specific distributions, we approximate the likelihood of an input string in each language using the probability of its most likely subword segmentation under the corresponding unigram model---intuitively, this allows segmentation itself to be treated as a language-dependent latent variable.
 Finally, we apply Bayes’ rule to the resulting language-conditional likelihoods to obtain a posterior distribution over languages, and we assign the language label with the highest posterior probability.

 The proposed method offers several advantages over prior LID approaches.
 While related to earlier generative LID models \cite{cavnar01,dunning1994statistical}, it departs in a key respect by treating segmentation as a language-specific phenomenon rather than enforcing a fixed tokenization across languages.
 This design choice encourages token boundaries that align with meaningful morphological structure rather than arbitrary statistical artifacts, an approach that is both linguistically motivated and empirically supported in prior NLP work \cite{bostrom-durrett-2020-byte,klein-tsarfaty-2020-getting}.
 The per-language distribution formulation further enables incremental extension to new languages or dialects without retraining existing models, and empirically, only a few samples per language are needed to learn language-specific parameters that achieve strong performance.
-Finally, inference is computationally efficient: using clever dynamic programming tricks, inference can be done in almost the same time as the inference step of the classic \unilm tokenization algorithm; in practice, the additional pass to compute and compare segmentation probabilities across languages effectively takes $\mathcal{O}(|\languages|)$ time (for language set $\languages$).\clara{is this better?}
+Finally, inference is computationally efficient: using clever dynamic programming tricks, inference can be done in an amount of time comparable to the inference step of the classic \unilm tokenization algorithm.